Photo by Mokokomo/Shutterstock

 Photo by Nut Aroon/Shutterstock

-Nachi Falls are part of the Kumano Kodo Pilgrimage Route, one of the oldest pilgrim trails in the world and a UNESCO World Heritage Site.
-The falls are the tallest in Japan, falling 133 meters to the basin.
-The image of the bright red pagoda, part of the nearby Seiganto-ji Buddhist temple, against the backdrop of Nachi Falls, has become one of the most iconic symbols of Japan's beautiful countryside.
-You can still visit the falls without tackling the entire Kumano Kodo by taking the short 600-meter hike up through the woods from Daimon-zaka bus stop.
+Nachi Falls is a stunning part of the Kumano Kodo Pilgrimage Route, one of the oldest pilgrimage trails in the world and a UNESCO World Heritage Site.
+Standing at 133 meters, these falls are the tallest in Japan, cascading majestically into the basin below.
+The vibrant red pagoda of the nearby Seiganto-ji Buddhist temple, set against the backdrop of the falls, has become an iconic symbol of Japan's picturesque countryside.
+If you're not up for the entire Kumano Kodo hike, you can still enjoy the beauty of Nachi Falls by taking a short 600-meter walk through the woods from the Daimon-zaka bus stop.

 Oirase Stream, Aomori Prefecture